 - 28.7.
-Because new development creates new demands on infrastructure it is logical that developers should contribute towards improvements to existing, or the provision of new, infrastructure.
+Because new development creates new demands on infrastructure, it is logical that developers should contribute towards improvements to existing, or the provision of new, infrastructure.
 These contributions will be used to mitigate the impacts of, and provide infrastructure to support, development. - 28.8.
 Planning conditions, obligations and a Community Infrastructure Levy (CIL) charge will be used to ensure that developers make appropriate contributions towards the infrastructure required to support their development.
 CIL will be used to address the cumulative effects of development.
-However, S106 will continue to be used for some specific pieces of infrastructure.
+However, contributions from planning obligations will continue to be used for some specific pieces of infrastructure.
 The Borough Council will collect contributions and distribute them to infrastructure providers as appropriate. - 28.9.
 The precise amount that a developer is expected to contribute towards infrastructure will be determined on a case-by-case basis.
 All CIL development will be required to contribute towards infrastructure in accordance with the rates set out in the CIL charging schedule as a minimum.
 Additional contributions may be required to provide the supporting on-site, local and strategic infrastructure. - 28.10.
-If a development is rendered unviable by the combined demands of the policies that impose a cost on developers, the Council will give consideration to relaxing one or more of the policy requirements.
+If a development is rendered unviable by the combined demands of the policies that impose a cost on developers, the Council will consider relaxing one or more of the policy requirements.
 This approach will be applied as an exception, where the development is necessary for the delivery of the Core Strategy and the key infrastructure required for its support is provided. - 28.11.
-Affordable housing is a type of social infrastructure and as such it provision will be required by Policy CS35 below, in line with Policy CS19 Affordable Housing.
+Affordable housing is a type of social infrastructure: its provision will be required by Policy CS19 Affordable Housing.

-Policy CS35: Infrastructure and Developer Contributions
+POLICY CS35: Infrastructure and Developer Contributions